-The Commission receives 800 to 1,400 complaints annually, covering every aspect of real estate brokerage plus unrelated issues such as criminal convictions.
+The Commission receives an average of 1,500 complaints each year that cover every aspect of real estate brokerage plus unrelated issues such as criminal convictions.
 So, what should you do if a complaint is filed against you?

 • First, don’t panic.
 The Commission does not automatically assume that the allegation(s) in a complaint are true.
 Real estate brokers are considered innocent until proven guilty.
 However, to fulfill its mission to protect the interests of consumers, the Commission investigates each complaint to determine whether there has been any wrongdoing by a licensee.